 Just becoming more physically active will improve your balance and decrease your risk of falling.
 If you add some basic balancing exercises to your exercise routine, you will begin feeling more stable on your feet.
 Balance exercises can be done just about anywhere and usually require no more equipment than a chair.

 Keep in mind that if you are having severe problems with balance, it might be due to a medical condition.
-In this case, talk to your doctor who can assess the situation and check for undiagnosed medical problems.
+In this case, talk to your doctor who can assess the situation.

 To avoid injury, start slowly.
-Incorporate one or two sessions a week at first and progress from there as you begin to feel stronger.
+Add one or two sessions a week at first and progress from there as you begin to feel stronger.
 A doctor, certified physical trainer, or other health professional, can help you develop a program that will be both safe and effective.
-Check with your local YMCA, community center, or health club, which may offer exercise classes designed especially for seniors.
+Check with your local fitness or community center, which may offer exercise classes designed especially for older adults.
 Check with your doctor if you are planning to participate in vigorous activities.

 Remember, it is never too late to start exercising.
 The sooner you start, the sooner you will start feeling healthier, more energetic, and less stressed.